AIA and state requirements for continuing education

 If you’re working on getting licensed, some AIA-approved courses count toward the experience requirement for licensure.

 We offer a variety of ways to earn continuing education credits that make meeting your goals and licensing requirements interesting and convenient.
-And, our transcript service makes it easy to track your progress.
+Our transcript service makes it easy to track your progress.

-Learn in all kinds of settings—from taking tours of architectural landmarks during our annual convention to taking interactive courses through AIAU, our online continuing education center.
+Learn in all kinds of settings—from taking tours of architectural landmarks during our annual AIA Conference on Architecture to taking interactive courses through AIAU, our online continuing education center.

 With more than 3,000 continuing education providers and a catalog of more than 75,000 approved classes, you will find courses that help you stay up-to-date and grow professionally.

 AIA measures continuing education in Learning Units (LUs).
 One hour of continuing education earns one LU.
-AIA Architect members are required to complete 18 LUs from registered AIA/CES providers each year.
+AIA Architect and International Associate members are required to complete 18 LUs from registered AIA/CES providers each year.
 Of the 18 LUs, 12 must be in the topic areas of health, safety and welfare (HSW).
+Architect Emeritus members are required to complete 1 LU annually.
+Associate members are not required to meet a minimum number of hours but are encouraged to take continuing education courses to advance in their careers and the profession.

 Make sure to get credit